Can you have a tooth pulled when you are pregnant or breastfeeding?

 Can breastfeeding mothers use narcotic pain relievers after having a tooth pulled?

 Narcotics (like codeine, hydrocodone, oxycodone, etc…) taken by the mother are excreted by her body into her breast milk and therefore have the potential to produce a detrimental effect on her feeding child (infant drowsiness, central nervous system depression, with possible serious consequences).
-Although, the actual level of the medication that enters the mother’s milk varies according to the specific compound and dosing regimen.
+However, the actual level of the medication that enters the mother’s milk varies according to the specific compound and dosing regimen.

 Can breastfeeding mothers be given sedative medication for extraction appointments?